System Design Space

 Transition toward distributed SQL

-KiKiMR evolves around tablets and the actor model, which later become part of YDB's core architecture.
+KiKiMR is built around tablets and the actor model — the skeleton that later becomes YDB's core architecture.

 2016internal rollout